 Biddulph also served as the head girls varsity basketball coach at The Patrick School in Elizabeth, New Jersey.
 Under Biddulph, the team won the Conference Championship and made a State Sectional semifinal appearance while finishing 20-6.
 He also served as the associate head boys varsity coach from 2011-13 and as an assistant coach from 2006-11.

 The New Jersey native completed his masters at Central Methodist University.
-Biddulph earned his Bachelor's degree in Philosophy and a minor in Sociology with a concentration in Africana Studies from Haverford College.
+Biddulph earned his Bachelor's degree in Philosophy and a minor in Sociology with a concentration in Africana Studies from Haverford College in 2001.